amphp/amp/docs/promises/README.md

 ## Promise Creation

+Promises can be created in several different ways.
+Most code will use [`Amp\call()`](https://amphp.org/amp/coroutines/helpers#call) which takes a function and runs it as coroutine if it returns a `Generator`.

+### Success and Failure

+Sometimes values are immediately available.
+This might be due to them being cached, but can also be the case if an interface mandates a promise to be returned to allow for async I/O but the specific implementation always having the result directly available.
+In these cases `Amp\Success` and `Amp\Failure` can be used to construct an immediately resolved promise. `Amp\Success` accepts a resolution value. `Amp\Failure` accepts an exception as failure reason.

+### Deferred

+{:.note}
+> The `Deferred` API described below is an advanced API that many applications probably don't need.
+Use [`Amp\call()`](https://amphp.org/amp/coroutines/helpers#call) or [promise combinators](https://amphp.org/amp/promises/combinators) instead where possible.

 `Amp\Deferred` is the abstraction responsible for resolving future values once they become available.
 A library that resolves values asynchronously creates an `Amp\Deferred` and uses it to return an `Amp\Promise` to API consumers.
 Once the async library determines that the value is ready it resolves the promise held by the API consumer using methods on the linked promisor.

 ```php